ebu/libadm/docs/library_design.rst

 But the named types offer even more functionality.
 We can add a validator to it.
 Some basic validators are already implemented.
-E. g. the :cpp:class:`adm::Importance` within the ADM can only have values between 0 and
+E. g. the :cpp:type:`adm::Importance` within the ADM can only have values between 0 and
 10. To achieve this we add a :cpp:class:`adm::detail::RangeValidator` to the type declaration.